PRTG: the all-in-one solution for monitoring Modbus TCP data

 solution to get an overview of all your devices using Modbus TCP.

 Modbus is probably the most frequently used communication protocol in companies when it comes to data exchange between different devices.
-By integrating Modbus TCP into PRTG, you can get information about the status of PLCs or detailed information from energy metering systems.
+By integrating Modbus TCP into PRTG and monitoring it, you can get information about the status of PLCs or detailed information from energy metering systems.

 The ability of PRTG to monitor devices using Modbus TCP as a protocol also allows you to obtain information from your data center's devices such as HVAC (heating, ventilation, and air conditioning), backup generators, or UPS (uninterruptible power supply).